|

 push

-tool for
+tools for

 a

-continuing down this path.
+continuing further down this path.
 The

 thought dawned that I myself needed to learn how this type of work